 All health professionals need to have an understanding of mental health conditions.
-We’ve developed training programmes that will enable health and care employers to ensure that all staff have an awareness of mental health problems and how they may affect their patients.
-These programmes include an awareness of the links between patients’ mental and physical health and the impact of co-morbidity and the importance of work to health and health outcomes as well as the actions they can take to ensure that patients receive appropriate support.
+We have developed training programmes that enable health and care employers to ensure that staff have an awareness of mental health problems and how they may affect their patients.
+These include an awareness of the links between patients’ mental and physical health and the impact of co-morbidity and the importance of work to health and health outcomes as well as the actions they can take to ensure that patients receive appropriate support.

 The Mental Health Core Skills Education and Training Framework has been developed in partnership with Skills for Health and Skills for Care.
 The Framework is part of the cross-government strategy on mental health, No Health Without Mental Health, and aims to improve the way the health and social care workforce care for people with mental health issues by outlining the core skills and knowledge they need to provide high-quality services.